Low Testosterone in Women – Signs, Symptoms + Treatment Guide

 - Hormone Pellet - This is a device filled with a pre-set amount of hormones that can be surgically inserted into the body to allow a release of hormones over a period of time.

 - Testosterone creams/gels/liquids/patches - In these preparations testosterone is bound to a carrier that diffuses through the skin for absorption.
 Gels are generally used for men while creams are generally used for females.
-Some formulations don't allow for vaginally application which can be a downside.
+Some formulations don't allow for vaginal application, which can be a downside.

 - Testosterone injections (Subcutaneous or intramuscular) - Injections can be as frequently as every week and usually contain a large boost of testosterone that slowly fades over time (usually days).
 This application doesn't allow for vaginal placement.